Wednesday May 1, 2024

 Moody Morning

-At least I wasn’t too cold with these extra layers or waterproof material the blocking the elements, and the storm seemed to push east after just 15 or 20 minutes.
+At least I wasn’t too cold with these extra layers or waterproof material blocking the elements, and the storm seemed to push east after just 15 or 20 minutes.
 But the dark clouds overhead warned me not to take my rain pants off.
 There was more rain en route.
-It was spring on the coast, which meant anything could be in store for me.
+It was spring on the Portuguese coast, which meant anything could be in store for me.

-The rain stopped and started in similar fits all morning.
-The clouds looked terribly moody and dramatic for much of the morning as I followed the coastline north past beaches that were completely empty but for a few fisherman clad in bright orange here or there.
+The rain stopped and started in similar fits throughout the morning.
+The clouds looked moody and dramatic as I followed the coastline north past beaches that were empty but for a few fishermen clad in bright orange here or there.

 Our Lady of Fatima